qbicsoftware/statistics-cli/README.md

 it properly.
 The steps are highlighted in the code as TODOs:

 1. Create a new class in package io.queries, which extends AQuery:
-    In this class you should retrieve your data form the source (OpenBis, GitHub, etc.), format it and create the ChartConfig files for all charts working with that data.
+    In this class you should retrieve your data from the source (OpenBis, GitHub, etc.), format it and create the ChartConfig files for all charts working with that data.
     Example class: OrganismCountQuery